-- on an actual basis; - on a pro forma basis to give effect to the issuance and sale by us of 22,000,000 Class A ordinary shares in the form of ADSs pursuant to this prospectus supplement and the accompanying prospectus, at an assumed offering price of US\$151.29 per ADS, which was the last reported closing price of our ADSs on November 13, 2020, resulting in estimated net proceeds of US\$ million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, assuming the underwriters do not exercise the option to purchase additional ADSs; and - on a pro forma as adjusted basis to give effect to (i) the concurrent issuance and sale by us of US\$1,750,000,000 aggregate principal amount of the convertible notes (at an assumed issue price of 100%) in the Convertible Notes Offering, assuming the underwriters therein do not exercise their over-allotment option, and (ii) the issuance and sale by us of 22,000,000 Class A ordinary shares in the form of ADSs pursuant to this prospectus supplement and the accompanying prospectus, at an assumed offering price of US\$151.29 per ADS, which was the last reported closing price of our ADSs on November 13, 2020, resulting in estimated net proceeds of US\$ million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, assuming the underwriters do not exercise the option to purchase additional ADSs.
+- on an actual basis; - on a pro forma basis to give effect to the issuance and sale by us of US\$1,750,000,000 aggregate principal amount of the notes (at an assumed issue price of 100%) pursuant to this prospectus supplement and the accompanying prospectus, assuming the underwriters do not exercise the option to purchase additional notes; and - on a pro forma as adjusted basis to give effect to (i) the issuance and sale by us of 114,800,000 Class A ordinary shares in the form of ADSs for estimated net proceeds of US\$3,540.9 million in the concurrent ADS Offering, after deducting estimated underwriting discounts and estimated offering expenses payable by us, assuming the underwriters therein do not exercise the option to purchase additional ADSs, and (ii) the issuance and sale by us of US\$1,750,000,000 aggregate principal amount of notes (at an assumed issue price of 100%) pursuant to this prospectus supplement and the accompanying prospectus, assuming the underwriters do not exercise the option to purchase additional notes.

-The closing of the offering of our ADSs is not conditioned upon the closing of the concurrent Convertible Notes Offering, and the closing of the concurrent Convertible Notes Offering is not conditioned upon the closing of the offering of our ADSs.
+The closing of the offering of the notes is not conditioned upon the closing of the concurrent ADS Offering, and the closing of the concurrent ADS Offering is not conditioned upon the closing of the offering of the notes offered hereby.